Our Pricing Model

-The pricing model we use for the technical framework to support a regional point in time count is based on the size, funding and proportion of people that are unsheltered in the region.
-We use the HUD Annual Renewal Demand (ARD) figures, found here, as a guide.
-We would be happy to provide a detailed price quote if you contact us and ask for pricing details.
+The pricing model we use for the technical framework to support a regional point in time count is based on the size, funding and proportion of people experiencing homelessness who are unsheltered.
+Please contact us if you would like a price estimate.

 When considering this strategic investment, it is important to consider the administrative costs and burden of a paper-based count that impacts both the accuracy and timeliness of a final report.
 San Antonio believes they cut over 200 staff hours by automating, Virginia used to have three staff spend two to three weeks entering in data, and the entire state of Connecticut is now requiring volunteers use Counting Us and not even giving paper as an option.
 Why?
 It saves time and time is money.
 Several points on the annual HUD NOFA competition are also attributed to how well the region conducts the Point in Time Count.
 The press, as well as local politicians, are always clamoring for stats and figures immediately after the count.
 With a real-time data dashboard it is easy to meet their needs.

 The technical framework includes access to the Counting Us mobile app and the Point in Time Regional Command Center.
 Key features of this framework include:

 How Can We Pay This?